sharique2903/My-Machine-Learning-Projects-/README.md

 # My-Projects
-In this repository, there are my prediction based projects of machine learning that I did when learning machinw learning algorithms..
+In this repository, there are my prediction based projects of machine learning that I did when knowing machine learning algorithms..